DmitriySlinkovenko/july-code-jam/README.md

 ## Intro

-"Mixlist" is an interactive web platform where users can discover, share, and create cocktail recipes.
-The app allows users to explore various drinks, view detailed recipes, and contribute their own unique creations.
+"Mixlist" is an interactive web platform where users can discover and create cocktail recipes.
+The app allows users to explore various drinks and view detailed recipes through interactive recipe cards that flip to reveal more information.

 ## Features

 - **Recipe Cards:** Each card displays a drink image and name on the front.
 Clicking the card flips it over to reveal the recipe.
 - **Recipe Sharing:** Users can submit their own cocktail recipes.
-- **Favorites System:** Users can mark recipes as favorites for easy access.
-- **Profile Customization:** Users can personalize their profiles with information and avatars.
+- **Database Integration:** The app pulls from a database of original cocktail recipes that persist and don't disappear on page reload.

 ## Responsive Design